10 DAYS IN GERMANY ITINERARY (UP TO 14 DAYS)

 Yes, it is true that there are some motorways without a speed limit, but other than that, driving in Germany can be boring.
 You cannot rely on punctual public transportation in the country either.
 So, I had to remove a few places on this itinerary so that you don’t sit in a vehicle too much (but no worries, you will get to the see some parts of Northern Germany, as well as Southern Germany).

-So, here are the answers to your questions about “what to see in Germany in 10-14 days” and “what to do in Germany in two weeks”.
+So, here are the answers to your questions about “what to see in Germany in 10 days” and “what to do 10 days in Germany”.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.